Behavior Tree Design

 - This uses abit of boolean notation, "Or", "And" to cycle through the tree nodes.

-returns false, the tree continues toIdleSequence
+Rootuses aOrlogic, ifRestSequencereturns false, the tree continues toIdleSequence.- In

 At a glance, the tree table is hard to read and write.
 Below are ideas to improve that.